Untel/upstream_techtest/ANSWERS.md

    return this.value.split("@")[1]; // Or a more complex regex if needed later }
 ```

+This approach ensures that all objects referencing an email address (such as UserEntity.email, EmailEntity.from, etc.) can access this logic.
+Within the MessageDisplayService, displaying the sender.email.domainName property becomes straightforward.

 ### Task 4: Preventing Duplicate Imports in Parallel Email Processing